sclavijosuero/playwright-schema-validator/README.md

-# playwright-ajv-schema-validator
+# playwright-schema-validator

 Playwright plugin for API schema validation.
-It leverages the core-ajv-schema-validator powered by the AJV package (for plain JSON schemas, Swagger documents, and OpenAPI schemas) as well as the core-zod-schema-validator powered by the ZOD package (for Zod schemas).
+It leverages the `core-ajv-schema-validator` powered by the **AJV package** (for **plain JSON schemas**, **Swagger documents**, and **OpenAPI schemas**) as well as the `core-zod-schema-validator` powered by the **ZOD package** (for Zod schemas).
 It delivers results in a clear, user-friendly format, simplifying the process of identifying and addressing schema issues.

+![Overview](videos/overview.gif)

 > 🚀🚀🚀 **IMPORTANT NOTE: This plugin `playright-schema-validator` replaces the previously existing `playright-ajv-schema-validator`, maintaining complete backward compatibility while extending the API to support Zod schema validation capabilities.**

-![Overview](videos/overview.gif)
+&nbsp;

 ## MAIN FEATURES